GoogleCloudPlatform/spanner-migration-tool/README.md

 `-target-profile` Specifies detailed parameters for the target database.
 See [Target Profile](#target-profile) for details.

 `-dry-run` Controls whether we run the migration in dry run mode or not.
-Using this mode generates schema and report for schema and/or data conversion without any actual creation of tables.
+Using this mode generates schema and report for schema and/or data conversion without any actual creation of database.

 ### Source Profile